telerik/blazor-docs/components/multicolumncombobox/columns/templates.md

 ## HeaderTemplate

 The `HeaderTemplate` allows you to control the rendering of the column's header.
-You can define it for each of the columns of the MultiColumnCombobox.
+You can define it for each of the columns of the MultiColumnComboBox.

 >caption Use the HeaderTemplate to add an icon to the header cells